jiajuns/jiajun.github.io/_posts/2018-8-24-Advanced-Lane-Detection.md

 Rectify Image
 ---
 The code for my perspective transform includes a function called `rectify()`, which appears in lines 11 through 28 in the file `/code/image_pipeline.py`.
-The `rectify()` function takes as inputs an image (`img`).
-I chose the hardcode the source and destination points in the following manner:
+The `rectify()` function takes as inputs an image.
+I chose to hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(